aosabook/500lines/contingent/chapter.rst

 when you are making frequent tweaks and edits to documents that are long, complex, or that involve the generation of multimedia like plots or animations.
-While Sphinx is at least making an effort here by not rebuilding every chapter in your project — it has not, for example, rebuilt ``install.html`` or ``api.html`` in response to your ``tutorial.rst`` edit — it is doing more than is necessary.
+While Sphinx is at least making an effort to not rebuild every chapter when you make a single change — it has not, for example, rebuilt ``install.html`` or ``api.html`` in response to your ``tutorial.rst`` edit — it is doing more than is necessary.